Fiscal Year 2023 Tax Rate $19.20

 Board of Assessors

-The Board of Assessors consists of an elected three member board each holding a three year term.
-One assessor will be elected to office annually.
+The Board of Assessors consists of an appointed three member board each holding a three year term.
+One assessor will be appointed to office annually.
 Assessors are subject to the oath of office, responsible for the actual valuation of property and must meet the requirements set by MA General Laws Chapter 58 §1.

 Responsibilities & Services